awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 ```
 #!/bin/bash
-/etc/eks/bootstrap.sh my-cluster-name \
+/etc/eks/bootstrap.sh my-cluster \
   --kubelet-extra-args '--max-pods=40' \
   --b64-cluster-ca certificateAuthority \
   --apiserver-endpoint endpoint \
   --dns-cluster-ip serivceIpv4Cidr.10 \
   --use-max-pods false
 ```

-The only required argument in the previous example is the cluster name \(`my-cluster-name`\)\.
+The only required argument in the previous example is the cluster name \(`my-cluster`\)\.
 However, by setting the values for `--apiserver-endpoint`, `--b64-cluster-ca`, and `--dns-cluster-ip`, there's no need for the `bootstrap` script to make a `describeCluster` call\.
 This is useful in private cluster setups or clusters where you're scaling in and out nodes frequently\.

 You can find the values for your cluster to specify the values for the optional arguments with the following command\.

 ```
-aws eks describe-cluster --name my-cluster-name
+aws eks describe-cluster --name my-cluster
 ```

 The example values for the optional arguments are the name of the properties returned in the output from the command\.
 The value for `--dns-cluster-ip` is your service CIDR with `.10` at the end\.
 For example, if the returned value for s`erviceIpv4Cidr` is `10.100.0.0/16`, then your value is `10.100.0.10`\.